xlnsresearch/xlns/LNS_Intro.md

 ```
 s = (−1)^s_A
 ```
 The second issue that needs consideration is representation of zero, since the logarithm of 0 is undefined.
 A special representation must be chosen for this, and different LNS implementations and researchers have their own preferences.
-This is not unlike how floating point has reserved representations for NaN and infinity, etc. So, the exact value that U represents in LNS is:
+This is not unlike how floating point has reserved representations for NaN and infinity, etc. So, the exact value that U represents in LNS is *(sticking with base-2 for now)*:
 ```
-U = (−1)^u_s * B^u_x
+A = (−1)^s * 2^a
 ```

 ### Exponentiation